David J. Skandera, Ph. D.

 Overall, I believe business can be a critical force for good in society, with the potential to have a significant positive impact on the social, environmental, and economic challenges humankind faces in the 21st century.
 Therefore, it is important for managers to understand how to efficiently use their resources in CSR portfolios and impact social and environmental issues in ways that are meaningful and economically sustainable.

 Over the course of my career, I hope to produce rigorous research and serve the business community in ways that help our shared societal systems – from markets, to households, the state, and our earth systems – collectively thrive in balance.
-I hope that my research can pave the way for a new era of CSR strategizing, where managers approach CSR with the same level of rigor and precision as their core business investments.
+I hope that my work can help pave the way for a new era of CSR strategizing, where managers approach CSR with the same level of rigor and precision as their core business investments.

 CORE RESEARCH INTERESTS